What happens if you get retirement pay but are eligible for VA disability?

 - Be eligible to receive retired pay (must be offset by VA payments).

-Retirees do not need to apply for this benefit.
-Payment is coordinated between VA and the military pay center.
+You don't need to apply for this benefit.
+Payment is coordinated between VA and DFAS.

 Combat-Related Special Compensation (CRSC)

-CRSC is a DoD program that provides tax-free monthly payments to eligible retired Veterans with combat-related disabilities.
-With CRSC, Veterans can receive both their military retirement pay and VA disability compensation for disabilities determined by the service department to be combat related.
+CRSC is a DoD program that provides tax-free monthly payments to eligible retired veterans who have combat-related disabilities.
+With CRSC, veterans can get both their military retirement pay and VA disability compensation for combat related disabilities.

 - Be a military retiree.